BiglySoftware/BiglyBT-plugin-autopilot/readme.txt

 REQUIREMENTS:
 =================================

-Azureus 2.3.0.0 or higher
+BiglyBT 1.7.0.1 or higher
-JRE     1.4.2   or higher
+JRE     7       or higher

 INSTALLATION
 =================================

-1) Choose Plugins->Installation Wizard from the main Azureus window.
+1) Choose Plugins->Installation Wizard from the main BiglyBT window.
 2) Choose the 'By file' option and click the Next button.
 3) Browse to the location where you have extracted the AutoPilot jar file and select it and Click the Next button.
 4) Choose your desired Installation type and press Finish.
-5) Restart Azureus.
+5) Restart BiglyBT.

-## It is important that you restart Azureus after installation, as some UI components such as columns and context menu options will not be available, which will hinder proper use of the plugin.
+## It is important that you restart BiglyBT after installation, as some UI components such as columns and context menu options will not be available, which will hinder proper use of the plugin.

-## When upgrading, you must fully uninstall the previous version through Azureus' uninstall wizard.
+## When upgrading, you must fully uninstall the previous version through BiglyBT' uninstall wizard.

 CONFIGURATION OPTIONS
 =================================

 New Torrent Defaults:
 ------------------------------------
-Each torrent is assigned its own unique pool of settings when added to the Azureus queue which will inherit from the global defaults you specify in the configuration panel.
+Each torrent is assigned its own unique pool of settings when added to the BiglyBT queue which will inherit from the global defaults you specify in the configuration panel.
 When installing AutoPilot for the first time, program defaults are supplied, so be sure to change these to your liking.

 Ratio Stop Mode:
 ------------------------------------